mhbeals/scissorsandpaste/Individual MD Entries/1818-02-26_Caledonian Mercury_131.md

 Interesting Communication from Canada To the Editor of the Edinburgh Weekly Journal SIR–It will be remember by many of your Readers, that, in the spring of
-                    1815, proclamations were widely circulated, inviting settlers to Canada.–Having myself occasion to visit this country, I was curious to know what had been the result, especially as I found at Quebec and Montreal very discordant accounts respecting it ; most people asserting that the scheme had failed of succcess, and that the settlers were in a state of great discomfort and discontent.–To ascertain the truth, I diverged from my route about 50 miles, and spent some days at Perth, situated on the waters of the Redeau, to which a considerable body of the people who accepted the invitation of the Government had been conducted.– Here it traced the reported discontent to some neglect in the general management, and some ill conceieved petty regulations, capriciously exercised towards people tenacious of their rights ; but in the main, universal satisfaction prevailed among the settlers, and a strong feeling of the good intentions of Government towards them.
-The opportunity being a good one of ascertaining the progress which a promiscious body of settlers make in a given time.
+                    1815, proclamations were widely circulated, inviting settlers to Canada.–Having myself occasion to visit this country, I was curious to know what had been the result, especially as I found at Quebec and Montreal very discordant accounts respecting it ; most people asserting that the scheme had failed of success, and that the settlers were in a state of great discomfort and discontent.–To ascertain the truth, I diverged from my route about 50 miles, and spent some days at Perth, situated on the waters of the Redeau, to which a considerable body of the people who accepted the invitation of the Government had been conducted.– Here it traced the reported discontent to some neglect in the general management, and some ill conceived petty regulations, capriciously exercised towards people tenacious of their rights ; but in the main, universal satisfaction prevailed among the settlers, and a strong feeling of the good intentions of Government towards them.
+The opportunity being a good one of ascertaining the progress which a promiscuous body of settlers make in a given time.
 I constructed the annexed table, and had each man's signature attached, at once to prove to correctness of his statement, and satisfaction with his situation.
                     Should you think this worthy of publication, you are welcome to publish it in